Scheme drawing showing the new access route from the Swan Close Road and Hightown Road junction, through Tramway Road via a new compact roundabout.

 The timetable is subject to all statutory processes being completed.

-The anticipated cost of this project is £4.5m.
-The is funded from the Housing and Growth Deal and existing developer contributions.
+Funding is coming from the Housing and Growth Deal and existing developer contributions.